-Oracle Digital Assistant is a platform that allows enterprises to create and deploy digital assistants for their users.
+Oracle Digital Assistant is a platform that allows you to create and deploy digital assistants for your users.
 With Oracle Digital Assistant, you create:

-Digital assistants, which are AI-driven interfaces that help users accomplish a variety of tasks in natural language conversations.
+Digital assistants, which are AI-driven interfaces (commonly known as chatbots) that help users accomplish a variety of tasks in natural language conversations.
 For each digital assistant, you assemble one or more skills.

 You can add skills to digital assistants or deploy them to a channel on their own.